 Conclusion & Summary

 To summarize, evolution has no purpose or direction.
-It is simply random mutations occurring in an organism’s DNA that make it either more or less adapted to the circumstances in which they find themselves.
+It is simply random mutations occurring in an organism's DNA that make it either more or less adapted to the circumstances in which they find itself.